Instant Pot Hard Boiled Eggs are the BEST and ONLY way to make PERFECT hard-boiled eggs. Eggs are cooked to perfection EVERY SINGLE TIME!

 - Hard boiled eggs do not freeze well!
 Cooked egg whites will become rubbery.

-- You can freeze the cooked egg yolks if desired.
+- You can freeze the cooked egg yolks if desired by placing cooked yolks freezer bag and freezing for up to 3 months.

 Are Fresh or Old Eggs Best for Hard Boiled Eggs?